hantsy/jakartaee9-servlet-starter-boilerplate/README.md

 mvn clean pacakge cargo:run
 ```

-## Eclipse Jetty
+## Eclipse Jetty 11

-The new jetty-maven-plugin reorganises the former `run-fork` goal,etc and provides 3 modes.
+The new `jetty-maven-plugin` reorganises the former `run-fork` goal and provides 3 modes to run a Jetty server.

 * EMBEDDED
 * FORKED
 * EXTERNAL

-By default, the mode is `EMBEDDED`, similar to the former simple `jetty:run` goal.
+By default, the mode is `EMBEDDED`, similar to the simplest `jetty:run` goal in the previous version.

 The `FORKED` mode uses a forked thread to run the application.

-The `EXTERNAL` mode will run run the application on an external jetty distribution.
+The `EXTERNAL` mode will run the application on an external Jetty server.

 This application provides a configuration for `EXTERNAL` mode, check the *jetty-external* profile.

-Download a copy of [Eclipse Jetty 11.0.2](https://www.eclipse.org/jetty) and set an environment variable `JETTY_HOME` to the location of jetty.
+Download a copy of the latest [Eclipse Jetty 11](https://www.eclipse.org/jetty) and set an environment variable `JETTY_HOME` to the location of jetty.

 ```bash
 mvn clean jetty:run -Pjetty-external
 ```

-> There is an issue when integrating Weld into Jetty 11.0.2, it will be fixed in 11.0.3, see [hantsy/jakartaee9-servlet-starter-boilerplate#1](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate/issues/1).
+> There is an issue when integrating Weld into Jetty 11.0.2, it was fixed in 11.0.3, see [hantsy/jakartaee9-servlet-starter-boilerplate#1](https://github.com/hantsy/jakartaee9-servlet-starter-boilerplate/issues/1).

 ## Testing